Walking and exploring

 There are about 25 kms of walking trails in and around the reserve.
 Some are loop trails within the reserve, and other trails go further away.

-Located in the foothills of the Andes, the reserve has an extensive list of birds (over 350 species recorded) and the number is still growing every day.
-There are many range-restricted species.
+Located in the foothills of the Andes, the reserve has as well species from the lowlands as from the Andes.
+Up to now we recorded more than 350 species and the number is still growing every month.
+Among them are many range-restricted species.
+You can download the complete Bird List of the reserve and around.

 One of the most intriguing birds of the reserve is the Nocturnal Curassow (Nothocrax urumutum).
 This species is difficult to see in other places due to hunting pressure.
 In our reserve they are frequently encountered close to the lodge.
 You can hear the bird during most nights.

-Other interesting birds are Chestnut-headed Crake, Napo Screech-owl, Buff-tailed Sicklebill, Napo Sabrewing, Pavonine Quetzal, Collared Puffbird, Spot-winged and Scarlet-shouldered Parrotlet, Fulvous Antshrike, Hairy-crested Antbird, Spectacled Bristle-tyrant, Foothill Elaenia, Black-&-white and Golden-winged Tody-flycatcher, Grey-tailed Piha, Fiery-throated Fruiteater, Foothill Schiffornis, Musician Wren and Fulvous Shrike-Tanager.
+Some other sought-after species in the reserve are Salvin’s Curassow, Chestnut-headed Crake, Grey-winged Trumpeter, Napo Screech-owl, Buff-tailed Sicklebill, Pavonine Quetzal, Collared Puffbird, Spot-winged and Scarlet-shouldered Parrotlet, Fulvous Antshrike, Hairy-crested Antbird, Spectacled Bristle-tyrant, Foothill Elaenia, Black-&-white and Golden-winged Tody-flycatcher, Grey-tailed Piha, Fiery-throated Fruiteater, Foothill Schiffornis, Musician Wren and Fulvous Shrike-Tanager.

 The reserve has 3 platforms.